 The number of employed persons in the Euro Area rose by 0.2 percent on the quarter in the three months to September 2022, the lowest since Q1 2021, preliminary estimates showed.
 It compared with market expectations of a 0.3 percent growth and a 0.4 percent rise in the previous period.
 Year-on-year, employment rose by 1.7 percent, following a 2.7 percent advance in the second quarter and compared to forecasts of a 1.8 percent rise. source: EUROSTAT

 Employment Change in Euro Area averaged 0.21 percent from 1995 until 2022, reaching an all time high of 1.10 percent in the third quarter of 2021 and a record low of -2.90 percent in the second quarter of 2020.
 This page provides the latest reported value for - Euro Area Employment Change - plus previous releases, historical high and low, short-term forecast and long-term prediction, economic calendar, survey consensus and news.
 Euro Area Employment Change - data, historical chart, forecasts and calendar of releases - was last updated on November of 2022.

-Employment Change in Euro Area is expected to be 0.40 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Employment Change in Euro Area to stand at 0.30 in 12 months time.
-In the long-term, the Euro Area Employment Change is projected to trend around 0.20 percent in 2020, according to our econometric models.
+Employment Change in Euro Area is expected to be 0.50 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the Euro Area Employment Change is projected to trend around 0.40 percent in 2023 and 0.30 percent in 2024, according to our econometric models.